 Before coming to Delaware, he was 24-17 in three years as head coach at the Massachusetts Maritime Academy.
 He earned his master's degree from Boston University in 1978.

 He earned his 200th career victory with an 8-7 overtime win over Hofstra Apr.
 14, 2000 and his 200th win at Delaware in 2004 when the Hens downed 18th-ranked Air Force March 20.
 He earned his 250th career victory in 2006 as the Hens defeated Robert Morris in the final regular season game of the year.

 He arrived at Delaware in 1979, taking over for Jim Grube as just the eighth coach in UD history.
-He has twice been selected to the coaching staff of the North-South Lacrosse Senior All-Star Classic, serving as South Team head coach in 1987, South co-head coach in 1997, and as an assistant in 1981.
+He has twice been selected to the coaching staff of the North-South Lacrosse Senior All-Star Classic, serving as South Team head coach in 1997 and as an assistant in 1981.

-Shillinglaw is a past president of the United States Lacrosse Coaches Association and is actively involved in the All-America Advisory Board, and the Rules and Equipment committee of the USLCA, and with the USILA Top 20 Coaches Poll.
+He is a past president of the USLCA and is actively involved in the All-America Advisory Board and the NCAA Rules and Equipment Committee, and formerly with the USILA Top 20 Coaches Poll.
 He presently serves on the Regional Advisory Ranking Committee for NCAA DI Men's Lacrosse Tournament selection and on the Tewaaraton Award Selection Committee for Mens’ Lacrosse.

 Shillinglaw Year by Year Head Coaching Record at Delaware

 |1980||8-8||4-0, ECC (1st)||-|